Residential · Soft-Wash & Rejuvenation

 Roof Soft-Wash & Rejuvenation

-Soft-wash is the chemistry-based roof cleaning method specified by the Asphalt Roofing Manufacturers Association (ARMA) — the only method approved by GAF, Owens Corning, CertainTeed, and the rest of the major shingle manufacturers.
+Soft-wash is the chemistry-based roof cleaningmethod specified by the Asphalt Roofing Manufacturers Association (ARMA) — the only method approved by GAF, Owens Corning, CertainTeed, and the other major shingle manufacturers.
 Under 100 PSI of water pressure (about the same as a garden hose), low-concentration sodium hypochlorite plus a wetting surfactant kills the algae, moss, and mildew at the cellular level.
-The dead organism then weathers away over the following 2–4 weeks, and the roof returns to near-original appearance.
+The dead organism weathers away over the following 2–4 weeks and the roof returns to near-original appearance.
+Pressure washing the same roof would blast off the ceramic granules that give shingles their UV protection — voiding the warranty in the process — and wouldn't kill the underlying organism anyway.

 Restores Roof Aesthetic Without Replacement